Get all the latest data for Managua

 Which neighborhoods will see the highest price growth in Managua in 2026?

-As of early 2026, the Managua neighborhoods most likely to see the highest price growth through the end of 2026 are Santo Domingo, Las Colinas, Villa Fontana Sur, and Los Robles, all of which combine strong fundamentals with limited comparable inventory.
+As of 2026, the Managua neighborhoods expected to see the highest price growth are Santo Domingo, Carretera a Masaya, Las Colinas, Villa Fontana, Carretera Sur and Ticuantepe.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Managua.